mgba-emu/mgba/README.md

 mGBA
 ====

 mGBA is a new emulator for running Game Boy Advance games.
+It aims to be faster and more accurate than many existing Game Boy Advance emulators, as well as adding features that other emulators lack.

+Up-to-date news and downloads can be found at [endrift.com/mgba](https://endrift.com/mgba/).

 Features
 --------